-For all press enquiries please contact Hilary Stelling, email Gareth at firstname.lastname@example.org
+For all press enquiries please email Gareth at email@example.com

 General information about Norwich Pride

 Having positive, accurate information about Norwich Pride in the media is a vital to the success of the celebrations.
 Pride, more than anything, is about LGBT+ people being visible.
 It’s about the wider community recognising that LGBT+ people are part of all families, workplaces, schools and communities and that we have a right to be treated equally and without discrimination.

 What does LGBT+ stand for?
 People who are lesbian, gay, bisexual and trans.
 The + is a symbol of inclusivity and stands for all gender and sexual identities.
 Please resist the temptation to just call us “Gay Pride” which suggests that Norwich Pride is just for people who identify as gay.

 Norwich Pride is the celebration of the LGBT+ community for everyone.
 It is not just for LGBT+ people – we want the whole city to join in the celebrations and we encourage people to bring their friends, families and colleagues.
 It’s a day when everyone can relax, dress-up, dress-down and be themselves.

 We want to live in a city where everyone can feel safe and proud to be themselves.
 Having a vibrant and visible Pride is an essential way for Norwich to show that we are a safe, tolerant, diverse city.

 Let’s turn Norwich into a rainbow!
 The rainbow flag is the international symbol of LGBT+ Pride and an important part of our campaign is to get as many civic buildings, businesses and organisations in Norwich to fly the rainbow flag and show they value and respect their LGBT+ staff, clients, customers, student, patients etc. We also want shops to do rainbow displays and ordinary people to put Pride posters in their windows.
 We want the last Saturday in July to be the most colourful and vibrant day in the city’s calender.